Merene-Bright/NLP-using-Python/README.md

 Challenge 10 - Text Sequence Generation
 From a list of dino names, objective is to build a sequence model using python or tensorflow that can create new dino names based on the seed input.
 Please use a character level generation.

+Challenge 11 - Use the yelp review data set available at https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences Create a NLP text classification model using CNNs and see if you can achieve more than 80% accuracy on TEST data.